Nevus Diagnosis and Treatment

 The ophthalmologist will take a picture of the nevus.
 They will compare pictures over time to see if there are any changes in its size or shape.

 Your ophthalmologist may ask you to have the nevus re-checked in six months.
 If the nevus does not change over a year or two, it is not likely to be a melanoma.
 But nevi can change to a melanoma as you age, so you should have it checked by an ophthalmologist regularly.
 Make sure to follow the exam schedule your ophthalmologist gives you.

 Most nevi do not need to be treated since they will not affect your vision or lead to any health problems.
 The only reason you might need treatment for a nevus is if your doctor suspects it might be melanoma.

-In rare cases, a nevus on the outer wall of the eye affecting the eye’s appearance may be removed with surgery.
+In very rare cases, a nevus on the outer wall of the eye that affects the eye’s appearance may be removed with surgery.

 Your ophthalmologist will not risk damaging your eye by removing a harmless nevus inside the eye.
 Your doctor will recommend treatment only if a nevus becomes cancerous.
 Treatment may involve radiation, surgery, laser therapy, or removal of the eye.
 Sometimes, waiting and watching the nevus closely is a treatment option.
 This is recommended when the side effects of cancer treatment can be more problematic than helpful.